 • Selection of award winners will be determined by the Oorala Award committee, the decision will be final.

-• All winners and nominees will be invited to attend the Oorala Award ceremony on Thursday 27th November 2025, in Armidale, where the winners will be announced.
+• All winners and nominees will be invited to attend the Oorala Award ceremony in November 2026, in Armidale, where the winners will be announced.

 • Oorala Awards will be held in Armidale.
 Oorala will financially assist nominees and their guest to travel to Armidale to attend the Oorala Awards.